Learn about business insurance requirements and the most common policies for architects in North Carolina.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by architects in North Carolina, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

 Your clients may require professional liability insurance in a contract.
-Also called errors and omissions insurance, professional liability insurance provides financial protection if a client files a lawsuit claiming your work caused financial harm because it was late, erroneous, or incomplete.
+Also called errors and omissions insurance (E&O), professional liability insurance provides financial protection if a client files a lawsuit claiming your work caused financial harm because it was late, erroneous, or incomplete.

 If you own an architecture business in North Carolina that has three or more employees, you are required to carry workers’ compensation coverage.
 Business-owned vehicles must be covered by commercial auto insurance.
 Personal vehicles used for business purposes should have commercial coverage, as well.